-This inflatable booster is suitable for children that are 4-11 years old, and weigh from 40 to 100 lbs.
-However, we do not recommend this booster if your child moves around a lot even in a high back booster – there is the issue of safety.
+This inflatable booster seat is suitable for children that are 4-11 years old and weighs from 40 to 100 lbs.
+However, we do not recommend this booster seat if your child moves around a lot even in a high back booster seat – there is the issue of safety.

 This booster seat is great for short uses, or as a backup seat for impromptu playdates.
 But it’s not something your child will want to sit in every day, because it’s not too comfortable.
 It is lightweight, portable, and very affordable, so it’s worth trying out for your upcoming trip.